D.C. Divas

 The D.C.
-Divas are a football team in the Women's Football Alliance.
-Based in the Washington Metropolitan Area, the Divas play their home games at The St. James Sports Complex in Springfield VA.
-Formerly, the Divas played at Eastern High School in Washington DC; Largo High School in Largo MD; the Prince George's Sports and Learning Complex in Landover (where the NFL's Washington Commanders' home stadium FedExField is located), and at John R. Lewis High School (known at the time as Lee High School) in Springfield VA.
+Divas are a women's gridiron football team that plays in the Women's Football Alliance.
+Based in the Washington metropolitan area, the Divas play their home games at Annandale High School in Annandale, Virginia.
+Formerly, the Divas played at Eastern High School in Washington, D.C.; Largo High School in Largo, Maryland; the Prince George's Sports and Learning Complex in Landover (where the NFL's Washington Commanders' FedEx Field is located); John R. Lewis High School (known at the time as Lee High School) in Springfield; The St. James in Springfield, Virginia, and at Thomas Jefferson High School for Science and Technology in Alexandria, Virginia.

 History

 2001

 The Divas were formed in 2000 as one of the ten charter franchises of the National Women's Football Association.
 The Divas were the first women's football team in the nation's capital and were coached by Ezra Cooper.
 The Divas' first win came on May 13, 2001, with a 10–6 victory at home over the Connecticut Crush.
 The Divas finished their inaugural season with a 3–4 record, the team's only losing season to date.